All Episodes

 Of course, that kind of intolerance was condemned everywhere.

-That kind of uh obvious um bias, that kind of obvious uh barbarianism was condemned everywhere, and yet here, right here in California, right here in San Diego, a federal judge says, tear it down.
+And yet, here, right here in California, right here in San Diego, a federal judge says, tear it down.

-Teared down a cross.
+Tear down a cross.

-Well, my listeners out here, I just to tell you what's going on, is we have appealed to President Bush because the Congress actually designated this war memorial as a national war memorial last year.
+Well, my listeners out here, just to tell you what's going on, is we have appealed to President Bush because the Congress actually designated this war memorial as a national war memorial last year.

-Uh we went out and got signatures, put it on the ballot.
+We went out and got signatures, put it on the ballot.

-And uh and still it hasn't happened.
+And still it hasn't happened.

 And now a federal judge says tear it down.

-I mean, if if a hundreds of thousands of people illegally in this country can turn out to demand their quote rights, unquote.
+We are, if needs be, I mean, if hundreds of thousands of people illegally in this country can turn out to demand their quote rights, unquote, I don't see why we can't turn out to demand that the cross stay where it is as it is.

-We're we're up against it out here.
+We're up against it out here.

 Here's another one, another judge.